-There were no significant changes in the organisation during 2023.

-The share capital of UBM Development AG totalled €52,305,260 as of 31 December 2023 and is divided into 7,472,180 shares.
-The syndicate comprising IGO Industries and the Strauss Group held an unchanged 38.8% of the shares outstanding at year-end 2023.
+There were no significant changes in the organisation during 2024.
+The share capital of UBM Development AG totalled €52,305,260.00 as of 31 December 2024 and is divided into 7,472,180 shares.
+The syndicate comprising IGO Industries and the Strauss Group held an unchanged 38.8% of the shares outstanding at year-end 2024.
 In addition, IGO Industries held 7.0% of UBM outside the syndicate.
 A further 5.0% were held by Jochen Dickinger, a private investor.
-Free float comprised 49.2% of the shares and included the 3.9% of the shares held by the Management and Supervisory Boards.
-Most of the other free float was held by investors in Austria (74%) and Germany (13%).
+Free float comprised 49.2% of the shares and included the 3.0% of the shares held by the Management and Supervisory Boards.
+Most of the remaining free float was held by investors in Austria (80%), while German investors held 9%.
+Roughly 8% are distributed among the European countries, and 2% are attributable to miscellaneous investors.
 There are no restrictions on voting rights: all shares carry the same rights and obligations, above all the voting right that is based on the number of shares held (non-existence of voting right ceilings).
 GRI 2-1, 2-2, 2-9